Aliona83/project_j/README.md

 1. Epic - Project Setup

-  * Install Django framework that provides tools and libraries for building web application.
+  * Install the Django framework that provides tools and libraries for building web applications.
-  * Install Django Allauth, it allaows us to manage user authentication, registration,and account management seamlessly.
+  * Install Django Allauth, it allows us to manage user authentication, registration, and account management seamlessly.
-  * Crispy Forms this Django package that will help us style our forms easily and effficiently.
+  * Crispy Forms is this Django package that will help us style our forms easily and efficiently.
   * Create jewelry_shop app.
   * Create superuser
 2. Epic - Homepage and Navigation Setup

   * Navigation bar.
-Will provide easy access to different sections of application, easy to navigate on mobile screens.
+Will provide easy access to different sections of the application, easy to navigate on mobile screens.
   * Implement categories links in the navigation bar for organized content access, also include a home button to quickly return to the home page.
-  * Enhance the aesthetic appeal of the homepage with background image.
+  * Enhance the aesthetic appeal of the homepage with the background image.
   * Implement a search bar to enable to search for products or content.
-  * Create cart functionality for user to add items they want to purchase.
+  * Create cart functionality for users to add items they want to purchase.
   * Populate the homepage with fixture data to showcase new arrivals.
   * Implement user authentication with login and logout buttons.
-  * Create footer section with the links and newsletter subcription form.
+  * Create a footer section with the links and newsletter subscription form.
 3. Implementing Login and Logout

   * Create login, registration and logout pages.